hx2A/whitney-example-code/README.md

 * `summer_solstice`, `winter_solstice`, `vernal_equinox`, `autumnal_equinox`: true when the current date is on a solstice or equinox
 * `hour0`, ..., `hour22`, `hour23`: true when the current hour of the day is equal to the given hour
 * `hour13_22`: true when the current hour of the day is between the two given hours
+* `hour22_04`: true when the current hour is between the given hours of two days

 These can be combined with each other to form complex boolean expressions.